microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 });
 ```

-To create a new Window on a new thread in a Win32 app, create the thread first:
+To create a new Window on a new thread in a Desktop app, create the thread first:

 ```CS
 Thread thread = new Thread(() =>